GBLille/AFmassive/README.md

 ### Sequence databases

-AFmassive requires the installation of the sequence databases which are provided by [AlphaFold2](https://github.com/google-deepmind/alphafold/).
+AFmassive requires the installation of the sequence databases which are provided by [DeepMind's AlphaFold2](https://github.com/google-deepmind/alphafold/).

 The script `scripts/download_all_data.sh` can be used to download and set up all the databases: